Manual Underwriting Credit Guidelines On VA And FHA Loans

-This BLOG On Manual Underwriting Credit Guidelines On VA And FHA Loans Was UPDATED And PUBLISHED On January 27th, 2020
+This Article Is About Manual Underwriting Credit Guidelines On VA And FHA Loans:

 MANUAL UNDERWRITING CREDIT GUIDELINES ON VA AND FHA LOANS:

-VA and FHA allows for manual underwrites.
+VA and FHA allow for manual underwrites.
 Fannie Mae and Freddie Mac do NOT allow manual underwriting on conventional loans.
 Manual Underwriting is when borrowers cannot get an approve/eligible per automated underwriting system.
-Case files with a yield of refer/eligible per automated underwriting system are eligible for manual underwriting on FHA and VA Home Loans.
+Case files yielding refer/eligible per automated underwriting system findings are eligible for manual underwriting on FHA and VA Home Loans.
 Not all lenders do manual underwriting on FHA and/or VA loans.

 In this article, we will cover and discuss the manual underwriting guidelines on VA and FHA mortgages.